 On November 1, 2017 the AHTF voted unanimously to recommend to City Council that the City pursue an inclusionary zoning program.
 That recommendation is also Priority Recommendation 1.A from the AHTF Final Report.
 The City has hired firm ECONorthwest to provide economic analysis and feasibility study regarding a new Inclusionary Zoning program and adoption of a Multifamily Tax Exemption (MFTE).
 Council discussed these issues on June 19, October 2 and December 4, 2018.
 On February 19, 2019 ECONorthwest presented a final report to City Council (see below).
 Council decided to continue consideration of adoption of an MFTE and/or an inclusionary zoning program and continued to make progress on these complex issues at their September 17, 2019 and February 4, 2020 meetings.
-This topic is currently scheduled for additional City Council discussion on April 21, 2020.
+This topic was discussed at a special joint City Council/Planning Commission meeting on June 22, 2020.

 February 2019 Transfer of Development Rights and Inclusionary Zoning Assessment (ECONorthwest & Forterra)